Jesse-Cameron/presentations/brownbags/programming_with_photos/PITCHME.md

 ---

-#### In this presentation:
+#### `whoami`

 @ul
 - I've been a `developer` and a `photographer` for roughly 5 years (each).
+- Currently I'm:
+    - Junior Developer at Localz 💼
+    - Volunteer Developer for Robogals 🤖
+    - Proud plant dad 🌱
+@ulend

+#### What is heck is this talk about?!:

+@ul
 - There are a couple photographs I've taken which have taught me lessons beyond _just_ photography.
 - None of these lessons are amazingly ground breaking.
 But, another perspective never hurts.
 @ulend

 ---